itpamendola/FreePower/README.md

 The second code is FreePower/Fisher/NLFisher-bispectrum.nb .
-If you already run SpectraAndDerivatives, and you only changed the survey specifications
+If you have already executed SpectraAndDerivatives, and you only changed the survey specifications
-(volumes, density, redshift bins etc) you only need to run this code.
+(volumes, densities, redshift bins, etc) you only need to run this code.
 This reads the spectra and derivatives and creates configuration files in FreePower/Fisher/Results/config, and then produces the Fisher matrices for P,B,P+B, storing the results in FreePower/Fisher/Results/FM.
 The main types of output files are